OpenShopChannel/RepositoryManagerDocs/manifests/source/github-release/file.md

 File name.
 Can contain unix filename patterns, with the intention to always support the latest version.

+Can optionally be a list containing multiple files.

 | Pattern | Matching                           |
 | ------- | ---------------------------------- |
 | \*      | matches everything                 |